(Filoil Flying V Centre)

-Powerhouse Petron and F2 Logistics shoot for their second straight wins as they collide with separate foes in the Philippine Superliga Grand Prix today at the FilOil Flying V Centre.
+With Petron and Generika-Ayala safely in, the pressure is now on favorites F2 Logistics and Foton to punch their tickets to the semis when they clash with separate foes in the quarterfinals of the Philippine Superliga All-Filipino Conference today at the Filoil Flying V Centre.